 PLANTERS WITHOUT A DRAINAGE HOLE

 Over-watering will cause an indoor plant to expire.
 A little bit of water goes a long way as every drop of water you add to the pot is going to stay in there.
 When watering a plant in a pot without drainage, you want to ensure that you water sparingly and slowly, so the water gets evenly distributed through the soil without pooling at the bottom.
-You can directly pot it into the plater with the following tips, or the carefree easy route is to place the plant into the planter with the drainage liner still on it.
+You can directly pot it into the planter with the following tips, or the carefree easy route is to place the plant into the planter with the drainage liner still on it.

 Adding a drainage layer allows excess water to get out of the soil away from roots.
 Though the water is still in the pot, a drainage layer can provide a barrier between too much water and your plant.

 A fantastic medium for a drainage layer is activated charcoal.
 Activated charcoal has been heated at high temperatures, which increases its naturally absorptive properties.
 This means that a layer of activated charcoal at the bottom of your pot is actually able to remove some of that excess water, which makes your plant very happy in the case of over-watering.

 Activated charcoal has natural microbial properties, and can help deter fungal and bacterial growth.
 An added bonus!